IABTechLab/uid2-client-java/README.md

       `.putHeader("Authorization", "Bearer " + UID2_API_KEY)`
       `.putHeader("X-UID2-Client-Version", PublisherUid2Helper.getVersionHeader())`
    2. Body: `envelope.getEnvelope()`
-   >IMPORTANT: Be sure to call this endpoint only when you have obtained legal basis to convert the user’s [directly Identifying information (DII)](../ref-info/glossary-uid.md#gl-dii) to UID2 tokens for targeted advertising.
+   >IMPORTANT: Be sure to call this endpoint only when you have obtained legal basis to convert the user’s [Directly Identifying Information (DII)](https://unifiedid.com/docs/ref-info/glossary-uid#gl-dii) to UID2 tokens for targeted advertising.

-   >`doNotGenerateTokensForOptedOut` applies `policy=1` in the [/token/generate](https://unifiedid.com/docs/endpoints/post-token-generate#token-generation-policy) call.
-Without this, `policy` is omitted due to backwards compatibility.
+   >`doNotGenerateTokensForOptedOut()` applies `policy=1` in the [/token/generate](https://unifiedid.com/docs/endpoints/post-token-generate#token-generation-policy) call.
+Without this, `policy` is omitted to maintain backwards compatibility.

 4. If the HTTP response status code is _not_ 200, see [Response Status Codes](https://unifiedid.com/docs/endpoints/post-token-generate#response-status-codes) to determine next steps.
 Otherwise, convert the UID2 identity response content into a `TokenGenerateResponse` object: